covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

     }
     ```

-    The code above test to see if the results come from the original request by comparing the  request code.
-If it is the case and the results are ok (RESULT_OK is an constant), we'll get the data passed by the intent.
+    The code above tests to see if the results come from the original request by comparing the  request code.
+If it is the case and the results are ok (RESULT_OK is a constant), we'll get the data passed by the intent.
 In this case, we used the `getData()` method which returns the URI that the intent is operating on.
 The URI is then turned into String and displayed in EditText.

 Make changes to NoteEditingActivity.java so that the file looks like the following: